Rostyk/Revolut/README.md

         }
 ```

 #### API wrapper.
 All time favourite singleton :) Could be something more elegant ofcourse.
+Like interactors to be more VIPER-ish.

 ```swift
 RevolutAPI.shared.getCurrencies(baseCurrency: baseCurrency) { [weak self] (response, error) in